 - Presenters are required to complete the workshop requirement form that will be sent with the approval notification in June.

 - We request presenters provide a short biography and picture for engagement and promotional purposes.

-- Each workshop must be 90 minutes in length.
+- Workshops are 90 minutes in length.

 - Presenters are not permitted to sell products before, during or after their session.

 - Presenters will have the opportunity during the submission process to indicate if you would like your workshop to be considered for a poster presentation.

 - Presenters will be required to complete registration and pay a reduced conference rate of $199.